ssugiyama/asharpminor.com/content/book/2018-11-07-theknowledge.md

 +++
-title = "Lewis Dartnel “The Knowlegde - How To Rebuild Our World From Scratch“" date = 2018-11-07T23:45:30+09:00 type = "post" author = "sugi"
+title = "Lewis Dartnel “The Knowlegde - How To Rebuild Our World From Scratch”" date = 2018-11-07T23:45:30+09:00 type = "post" author = "sugi"